Lt. Gov. Donna Lynne has joined the Colorado governor’s race. Here’s what that means.

 Donna Lynne, a Kaiser Permanente executive tapped by Gov. John Hickenlooper Wednesday to be his next lieutenant governor, said she has no plans to run for the top job in two years, but that she is doggedly committed to public service.

-“For the last 15 months, I’ve been privileged to work with and help people in every Colorado county and have come to realize there is much more we can and must do to keep the state moving in the right direction,” she said in a statement.
+Once she decided to run for governor, she handled the inevitable question about her prior remarks like this: “For the last 15 months, I’ve been privileged to work with and help people in every Colorado county and have come to realize there is much more we can and must do to keep the state moving in the right direction.”

 Following her Aug.
-1 news conference, she also told a reporter the presidential election made keeping a Democrat in the Colorado governor’s office a priority and it impacted her decision making.
+1 news conference, she also told a reporter the presidential election made keeping a Democrat in the Colorado governor’s office a priority for her and it impacted her decision making.

-Lynne’s entrance into the race comes just weeks after the surprising exit of Arvada Democratic Congressman Ed Perlmutter.
+Lynne’s entrance into the race also came just weeks after the surprising exit of Arvada Democratic Congressman Ed Perlmutter.